bobg/taggo/Readme.md

 and the module path does not end with `/vN`.
 See [go.dev/ref/mod#major-version-suffixes](https://go.dev/ref/mod#major-version-suffixes).

-### ✅ Module path ... has suffix matching major version ...
+### ⛔️ Module path ... version suffix does not agree with latest version ...

-The module path requires a major-version suffix and has the correct one.

-### ✅ Module path ... neither needs nor has a version suffix

-The module path does not require a major-version suffix and does not have one.
+The module path has a major-version suffix that does not match the major version number of the latest version tag.

 ### ⛔️ Module path ... contains an unwanted version suffix